Culture of Tibet

 - Final exam (open questions): 70%

-A resit exam is possible only if the student participated in the first written exam and received an overall mark for the entire course of “5.49” (=5) or lower.
+A resit of the final exam (70%) is possible only if the student received an overall mark for the entire course of “5.49” (=5) or lower.

 The course is an integrated whole.
 All categories must be completed in the same academic year.
 No partial marks can be carried over into following years.